-Will you have to pay a fee for prepaying?
+Is there a fee for prepaying?

 Can you get an interest rate discount if you make automatic debt payments?

-Keep in Mind: Know the factors that affect the costs…the TOTAL cost, the MONTHLY costs, and how you can get to a repayment plan that works within your monthly budget.
+Note: Know the factors that affect the costs…the TOTAL cost, the MONTHLY costs, and how you can get to a repayment plan that works within your monthly budget.
 Some lenders offer interest rate incentives for people who commit to making payments while still in school or for those who choose shorter loan terms.
 Ask about them.

 College Ave Student Loans products are structured to encourage choices around repayment.
 Angela recommends starting to repay the loan as soon as you can, since that is the most direct path to minimizing interest charges.

 It will also guarantee you paying the least amount possible for that loan.
-Lenders offer repayment options—interest only; all at once—upon graduation (as examples), but Angela suggests that even if a deferred repayment option is chosen, don’t hesitate to make even a small contribution as soon as you can.
+Lenders offer repayment options: interest only, all at once, upon graduation (as examples), but Angela suggests that even if a deferred repayment option is chosen, don’t hesitate to make even a small contribution as soon as you can.